xanoxt/api-docs/whitepapers/cyber•Chain.md

 _Probabilistic Settlement_.
 Blockchain designs, especially Proof-of-Work based, implies that finality of transaction is probabilistic.
 A moment than a given fact can be considered as truth is blurred.
 [Previous researches](https://medium.com/@lopp/the-challenges-of-block-chain-indexing-30527cf4bfbd) show that it is expensive to achieve real-time blockchain indexing due to reorganization issues.
 Intention of discussed in the article design is to answer on the question deterministically.
 Our architecture based on principle that indexing a system with probabilistic settlement require probabilistic answering.
 Instead of deciding whether or not this particular block has been included in canonical chain we can index all of them calculating probability of finalization using cyber•rank.

+So solve of discussed issued of probabilistic indexing we propose a flexible approach we call lazy oracles.

-## Lazy Oracles - Not ready yet
+## Lazy Oracles

 One specific ability is crucial for the next generation search engine.
 Application developers should have a motivation to provide structured arbitrary data feeds.
 Thus search engine can answer natural questions aggregating data from _highly structured and defined_ feeds.
 This make possible a user get high quality _calculated_ answers in realtime about state of reality expressed not only in links (which intelligent agent don't know how to parse) but in actionable numbers based on which its possible to make independent economic decisions.

-But it is hard to find a tool to agree on publicly available and continuously evolving facts.
+It is hard to find a tool to agree on publicly available and continuously evolving facts.
 We propose an approach to solve this.

 Today different blockchain have functionality necessary to implement this.
 For eg. Ethereum enable construction of smart contracts that can validate and incentivize data feeds.
 But Ethereum has strong limitation: a price.
 Due to a network design every operation should be validated across the network of 5k nodes.
 For every put operation developer of such contract should pay in hope that somebody in the future will use this feed in the future returning costs.
 Current cost of a permanent storage inside Ethereum contracts is around $200/megabyte.
 Worth to note that Ethereum has consensus variable gas limit.
 Currently a network load is around 10% of established limit.
 Once demand for computation reach a limit we will have a situation very similar for Bitcoin block size debate and price for storage can reach $2000k/megabyte easily without validation costs.
 Pretty expensive for unlimited possibilities.
 There is alternative - Factom [FACT].
 Its consensus design rely on a small amount of payed servers.
 Thus the cost is around $1/megabyte.
 Such low price comes with high limitations.
 You can only put data to Factom and read it.
 There is no validation and incentivzation built-in.
 There are permissioned blockchain designs such as BigChainDB [BCDB] and Hyperledger [HYPL] which solves validation problem perfectly but require strong efforts for developers to program and establish a network and then somehow monetize it.
 Lazy Oracles are going to fill this gap providing robust, cheap and reliable way _for monetizing_ structured public data.
+Any cyber•chain account have a share in a broadband depending on it's cyber•power thus granting lifetime assurance of network usage.
+A network programmed with decaying inflation a part of which goes to all who participate in indexing depending on valuation of subjective contributions.

 The process consist of 5 steps:

-Step 1: Everybody can declare a soft protocol for data feed by posting a CID with tag _oracle-defenition_ pointing to the following structure document:
+Step 1: Everybody can declare a soft protocol for data feed by posting a CID with inbound link to _oracle-defenition_ CID pointing to the document with the following structure:

 ```
 // Basic Validation